spilledBeansEverywhere/SMS-Speedrunning-Guide/advanced_movement.md

 ---

 # Advanced Movement
-This page will cover advanced movement, and assumes the reader has read about basic movement.
+This page will cover advanced movement, and assumes knowledge from the page about basic movement.

 ## Glitchy Wallkick (GWK)